Dead Space: Downfall: Plot

 Dead Space: Downfall takes place in the year 2508, centuries after humanity narrowly avoided extinction due to resource depletion by "cracking" planets to extract their resources in a three-year process.
 The story begins during the second year of an illegal mining operation on the planet Aegis VII funded by the Church of Unitology.
 Colony geologist Jennifer Barrows discovers a monolith-like artifact identified as a Marker, an object sacred to the Unitologists' beliefs.
 In reality, the Marker is a human copy of an alien object that begins to have a fatal influence over the colony, eventually causing an outbreak of reanimated mutated corpses referred to outside the movie as "Necromorphs".
 Downfall details how the Marker's infection reached and overcame the Ishimura, told through the eyes of a number of Aegis VII miners and Ishimura crew members.

-The film opens with a video message from security chief Alissa Vincent, saying the Ishimura is lost and both the ship and the Marker that caused its fall must be destroyed.
+The film opens in media res with a video message from security chief Alissa Vincent, saying the Ishimura is lost and both the ship and the Marker that caused its fall must be destroyed.
 The story goes back to Barrows' discovery of the Marker in an area showing signs of ancient human mining.
 By the time the Ishimura arrives, the Aegis VII colony has undergone a catastrophic breakdown, with dozens killed and many reports of violent behavior and psychosis.
-The Marker is brought on board on the authority of Captain Mathius and Dr Kyne, prompting many Unitologist crew to worship it, among them engineer Samuel Irons.
-Vincent grows increasingly angry about having the Marker on board, believing it was responsible for the colony's collapse.
+The Marker is brought on board on the authority of Captain Mathius and Dr. Kyne, prompting many Unitologist crew to worship it, among them engineer Samuel Irons.
+Vincent grows increasingly furious about having the Marker on board, believing it was responsible for the colony's collapse.